ZivMalka/HowToWinAnOscar/Report.md

 # The Report

 To maximize the highest level of accuracy, i used several AI Algorithms for constructing decision trees, such as random forests, random decision forests and C45 decision tree.
+Then i compared the algorithms with each other to select the best one.

 I used a logistic regression model that returned the movie with the highest probability of winning among those the algorithm predicted as winners.